 Students take all PLP classes with their PLP cohort, during their time at UNC.
 These classes total 11-13 credits.

-• PLP 100 (3 credits) – Leadership Theory and Practice
+• LEAD 100 (3 credits) – Leadership Theory and Practice

-• PLP 492 (1-3 credits) – Academic Credit for a Study Abroad or Internship Experience
+• LEAD 492 (3 credits) – Academic Credit for a Study Abroad or Internship Experience

 Is PLP all academic?

-NO WAY!
 PLP hosts social activities throughout the year, such as pizza parties, a family and friends’ brunch, guest speakers, and trips to theaters.
 PLP freshmen and sophomores go on an annual fall retreat and have the opportunity to attend the CLA Leadership Summit and the LEAP Summit.
 Students are also required to be actively involved in community service activities.
 Students also are expected to participate in campus and community events through the speaker series and the PLP community service requirement.

 How does PLP support its students (monetarily and otherwise)?